 With so many books on branding out there; with so many brand agencies; and so many brand consultants, you’d think the subject would have been well and truly baked to perfection by now.
 However, all the numerous brand experts seem to have done is made the topic even more bewildering.
 This is perhaps, a purposeful strategy to dazzle clients with gibberish and charge exorbitant fees for it.

 Whenever marketing fads bloom, you can find any number of cowboys who rush into the field to make a quick buck.
 And this happened in spades with brands and branding.

-Here’s how it goes down: The brand/ad agency convinces a business to spend a very, very large amount of money on some kind of artistic, touchy-feely series of ads that aim to convince viewers the product stands for something.
-Even with a low media spend, the ads are promised to “go viral” and magically change the hearts and minds of the audience and propel the business into mega-profitability.
+Here’s how it goes down: The ad agency convinces a business to spend a very, very large amount of money on some kind of artistic, touchy-feely series of ads that aim to convince viewers that the product now stands for something new.
+These ‘re-branding’ efforts, even with a low media spend, are promised to “go viral” and magically change the hearts & minds of the audience, propelling the business into mega-profitability.

 At worst you get this response: